brenobeirigo/brenobeirigo.github.io/_posts/courses/2021-06-10-coursera-writing-in-the-sciences-kristin-sainani-stanford.md

 - Acronym = read as a word (e.g., NASA).
 - Initialism = read each letter (e.g., CPU).
 - Resist the temptation to abbreviate words because they occur frequently.
-- Use only standard; readers are burdened.
+- Use only standard; otherwise readers are burdened (like translating a foreign word).
 - Remember readers don't typically read start to finish; if you must use acronyms:
   - Define them separately in the abstract, each table/figure, and the text.
   - For long papers, redefine occasionally.